antoninp/ap-query-loop/README.md

 1. Make code changes; commit normally.
 2. Edit `version.json` with new `version`, `summary`, and `changes` array (optionally add `date`).
 3. Run `npm run release` to update versions and prepend the changelog entry in `README.md`.
+To create and push the tag automatically, use: `npm run release -- --tag --push`.
+4. If you didn't use `--push`, push manually:
+  - Push commit: `git push`
-4. Push commits and tag: `git push && git push --tags`.
+  - Push tag: `git push --follow-tags` (or `git push origin vX.Y.Z`)
-5. GitHub Actions (release workflow) builds package from tag.
+5. GitHub Actions (release workflow) builds package from the pushed tag.

 Flags: